-A Lake Charles workers’ comp attorney will fight to protect your right to workers compensation.
-At Gordon McKernan Injury Attorneys, we believe that victims of job-related accidents should not have the added burden of worrying about how they will support their family when they cannot work.
-That is why, our experienced workers’ comp lawyers in Lake Charles are committed to justice for injured workers.
+A Lake Charles workers’ comp attorney will fight to protect your right to workers’ compensation.
+At Gordon McKernan Injury Attorneys, we believe that victims of job-related accidents should not have the added burden of worrying about how they will support their families when they cannot work.
+That is why our experienced workers’ comp lawyers in Lake Charles are committed to justice for injured workers.

 Depending on your injuries, you may be eligible for these types of workers’ compensation: